How should I send my file?

 Can you send a fax for me?
 Can you scan a document/photo/artwork?

-Yes we offer both fax and scanning services.
-We can email the files to you or put it on a USB.
+Yes, we offer both faxing and scanning services.
+We can email the files to you or put them on a USB.

 Can you print on T-shirts?
 What kinds of shirts can you print on?